 Dr. Senir Dinar

-(Course Leader, Computer Gaming Technology, Anglia Ruskin University)
+(Course Leader, Computer Gaming Technology, ARU)

 Senir’s background is in software and systems engineering.
 Following his graduation, Senir worked as an embedded telecoms programmer before joining ARU in 2003 to start his EPSRC funded PhD programme researching tactile map production using EV curable ink-jet system.
 More recently, Senir has applied his programming and Computer Science experience to video game development as well as leading the Computer Gaming Technology course at ARU.